mrs-electronics-inc/mrs-sdk-qt/tools/mrs-sdk-manager/README.md

 - Desktop Qt 5.15.0 and 6.8.0 installations must be located in `$HOME/Qt` (the default location Qt puts things in)
 - Qt 5.12.9 toolchain for Yocto must be installed at `/home/cpa/yocto-5.12.9`
 - Qt 5.9.1 toolchain for Buildroot must be installed at `/home/cpa/buildroot`

+Also note that this subcommand only creates `Debug` builds.
+It does not do `Release` builds yet.